Ancient Rome and the Formation of Countries:

 Opportunity Period allows students to self-select into an activity of choice during the school day.
 Recent options include Far Brook’s Upper School Orchestra, Green Team (leading the community in environmentally sustainable practices), book club, School newspaper, art, chess, and knitting.

 Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for small group conversations across the grade levels.
 Students explore how community connects us to one another through a variety of relationships.
 Both as an individual and a collective group students have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.

-Classroom Meetings: Sixth Graders have weekly class meetings to participate in discussions that help them assess their progress as a class community.
+Classroom Meetings: Sixth Graders periodically have class meetings to participate in discussions that help them assess their progress as a class community.
 During these meetings the teachers, school counselor or Director of Diversity, Equity, and Community lead lessons on topics such as establishing and respecting community expectations, cooperating and compromising, problem-solving, recognizing and accepting differences among people, mindfulness, positive self-talk, and more.
 The goals of these lessons and meetings are to create a cooperative classroom environment and to give students the skills they need to solve interpersonal problems and to build positive relationships.